Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the max amount of information (measured in MB per second) that can be transferred over the external memory interface within a second.
-The number is worked out by multiplying the card's bus width by its memory speed.
-If the card has DDR RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of data (counted in MB per second) that can be transported over the external memory interface in a second.
+It is worked out by multiplying the card's bus width by its memory speed.
+If it uses DDR type memory, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
-This figure is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
+This figure is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
+The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed in a second.

-Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly write to the local memory in one second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of Raster Operations Pipelines by the the core speed of the card.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly record to its local memory in one second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of colour ROPs by the the core speed of the card.
 ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices